Reservations should be made as far in advance as possible so that we can meet your specific trip needs.

 In the event an application for license is properly submitted and the applicant not drawn, and an elk license isn’t available in the following surplus license sale, the deposit will be refunded or applied as deposit for a hunt in a subsequent year at the applicant’s discretion.

 If you are traveling by auto, let us know if you need information and directions on the best routes.
+There are some significant advantages to driving rather than flying.
+Shipping meat and antlers presents complicated logistics when flying, particularly when on a tight schedule.

 We recommend that you plan on arrival in Bozeman no later than early afternoon on the day prior to your trip departure date.
 An early arrival allows you time to pick up any last minute necessities as well as a little time to rest up from your journey to Montana.